suborbital/docs/website/docs/quickstart.md

 *kinda-sus pops up in one of the rows in the log* (TODO: how can we make this joke accessible?)

-There we go, we got our first internet troublemaker exposed!

-Now we've seen how Suborbital Extension Engine can give application owners a way to let their users write their own plugins without compromising speed or security, and without the app owners needing to lift a finger!
+There we go, we got our first internet troublemaker exposed, and we've seen how Suborbital Extension Engine can give application owners a way to let their users write their own plugins without compromising speed or security!

 ## What else can I do?